Approximated-Inc/nextjs-custom-domains/README.md

 # Next.js Custom Domains Example

 This is an example repo to help you understand how you could implement custom domains easily as a feature in your Next.js app using [Approximated](https://approximated.app).
+There is also a companion guide to this repo that [you can find here](https://approximated.app/guides/nextjs-custom-domains-guide/).

 ## How it works